Color Mismatches in Stereoscopic Video: Real-World Dataset and Deep Correction Method: Proposed Method

 \section{Proposed Method}

 Color-mismatch correction involves transferring color from one view of a stereopair to another in areas where colors incorrectly differ.
-Without limiting the task’s generality, we propose a deep neural network that transfers color from the right view to the left view.
-The left corrected view should have a structure consistent with that of the left original view and colors consistent with those of the right view.
+Without limiting the task’s generality, we constructed a deep neural network that uses the left view as a target and a right view as a reference.
+The resulting view has a structure consistent with that of the left view and the colors consistent with those of the right view.